minawaeltanagho/Fields_and_Wave_Propagation_EECG252_Assignment/README.md

 ### 2.1 Setting Up

-Starting with placing a sphere with radius equals 0.05 m as a point charge having a charge Q = 2×10⁻⁹ C and a material type of PEC at a distance D = 5 m from the x-y plane.
+Starting with placing a sphere with radius = 0.05 m as a point charge having Q = 2×10⁻⁹ C and material type PEC, at a distance D = 5 m from the x-y plane.

-*Figure 2.1: Placing the point charge.*

-Then placed the infinite surface from −100 to +100 in the x direction and from −100 to +100 in the y direction, with a thickness of 1 m and a material type of PEC.
+Then placed the infinite surface from −100 to +100 in the x direction and −100 to +100 in the y direction, thickness = 1 m, with material type PEC.

-*Figure 2.2: Placing the infinite plate.*

-Then added the straight line for the calculation of the surface charge density at the x-axis from −100 to +100.
+Then added a straight line along the x-axis from −100 to +100 for the calculation of the surface charge density.

-*Figure 2.3: Placing the infinite straight line.*

 ---

 ### 2.2 Finding Electrical Potential Everywhere

-By running the Set up solver and going to the 2D/3D Results, we get the potential everywhere as shown in **Figure 2.4** and **Figure 2.5**.
+By running the solver and going to the 2D/3D Results, we get the potential everywhere.

-*Figure 2.4: Potential Everywhere.*

-*Figure 2.5: Potential Everywhere Section view.*

-Then went to the Post-Processing Result Templates and calculated the potential at certain points: (0, 0, 0), (−10, −10, 5), (7, 7, 7).
+Then went to the Post-Processing Result Templates and calculated the potential at:
+(0, 0, 0), (−10, −10, 5), (7, 7, 7).

 **Table 2.1:** CST Result Templates